 The best part about these tender, nutty, not-too-sweet chocolate chip cookies isn’t the legend.
 It’s the resulting taste and texture that come from using oat flour.
 (No worries.
 You don’t have to buy some pricey, hard-to-find ingredients.
 Just blitz some oats in a blender until powdery and flour-like before adding them to the dough.)
 What results is a slightly delicate, intensely chocolatey cookie with an atypically tender texture and an enigmatically nutty taste.

 Kindly note that the recipe below makes half a batch of the original chocolate chip cookie recipe, seeing as the actual cookie recipe makes an enormous number of cookies.
-[Editor's Note: Not as though that would be a bad thing.
-Ooooooh no. Though it's time-consuming to make so many cookies, we heartily encourage you to consider doubling this recipe and making ample to have on hand should you wish to bake some off, give some away, and still have some left to stash safely away in the freezer for future cravings.
-The dough keeps ridiculously well when frozen, provided you can keep from snitching some.
-We've learned from experience to intentionally mislabel the container of dough, for what we think are obvious reasons.]
+[Editor’s Note: There are worse things than stashing chocolate chip cookie dough safely away in the freezer for future cravings.
+We’ve learned from experience to intentionally mislabel the container of dough, for what we think are obvious reasons.]

 Neiman Marcus Cookie Recipe

 - Makes 4 dozen 2-inch cookies